isomerpages/ogp-sync/index.md

   - infopic:
       title: Submit ART Results
       subtitle: For Employees
-      description: Submit a self-swab ART result with 3 clicks.
-The results will be shared automatically with the chosen recipients.
+      description: Submit a self-swab ART result with 3 clicks – it'll be shared automatically with the chosen recipients.
       button: Learn more
       alt: Image alt text
       url: /for-users/art-result